 Graham Landscape and Design, LLC

 Yost Grube Hall Architects

 The HOPES Conference is an annual event held each spring by the Ecological Design Center, a student group at the University of Oregon.
 The conference is an opportunity for students, faculty, community members, and visiting scholars to discuss the relationship between ecology and various design disciplines, and how this connection can produce sustainable solutions to contemporary problems.

 The conference consists of a combination of panels, keynote speakers, workshops, exhibitions, and excursions.
 Past topics addressed during the conference include: environmental literacy, food sustainability issues, religion and the environment, product innovation, and biomimicry.
-Over the past decade the conference has brought such luminaries as Shigeru Ban, Sim Van der Ryn, Lola Sheppard, Sean Ahlquist, Neri Oxman, Carlo Ratti and Clare Cooper Marcus to the University of Oregon campus.
+Over the past decade the conference has brought to campus such luminaries as Shigeru Ban, Sim Van der Ryn, Lola Sheppard, Sean Ahlquist, Neri Oxman, Carlo Ratti, and Clare Cooper Marcus.

 See hopes.uoregon.edu for details.

 School of Art + Design Career Futures

 This first-annual Career Futures event is an opportunity for Art + Design students to learn from and network with professionals through interactive, panelist-led discussions in first- and second-floor Lawrence Hall classrooms and at information tables in the Hayden Gallery.

 The 2019 inaugural event featured the following interactive, panelist-led discussion sessions and professionals:

 Amy Baker, Head of Operations/Art Director, Threadbare Print House